How to get life insurance: From application to approval

 In terms of lifelong coverage, we offer a guaranteed universal life (UL) product.
 As one of the more affordable types of permanent insurance, UL comes with the benefit of flexible premiums and a guaranteed interest rate.
 You’ll get a predictable death benefit with the ability to adjust the premium payments to fit your lifestyle.

 3. Get an instant quote

 Save precious time by using our digital quote system.
 Our quick online form will take into consideration things like your age, gender, height, weight, nicotine use, zip code, and state, desired coverage amount, and policy length, before delivering an estimated monthly premium.
 With LGA, you’ll also get some of the most competitive rates in the market.
-We’ve quoted term life insurance rates for as little as $7 a month!
+We’ve even quoted term life insurance rates for around $8 a month!

 4. Apply online or prepare for a follow-up interview with a licensed agent

 Immediately after getting your quote, you may be able to click straight through to apply online, or you can set up a call to talk with one of our licensed agents at your convenience.
 This step takes just 15 minutes online or less than an hour for a more detailed conversation by phone.
 You’ll want to be prepared with the following application documents: